peteroupc/peteroupc.github.io/estimation.md

 3. Generate a uniform(0, 1) random variate, call it _u_.
 4. If _u_ is less than (_x_&minus;_y_)<sup>2</sup>, return 1.
 Otherwise, return 0.

+> **Notes:**
+>
-> **Note:** As noted in Huber and Jones, if the stream of random variates takes on values in the interval [0, _m_], where _m_ is a known number, we can divide the stream's numbers by _m_ before using them in _Algorithm B_, and the algorithm will still work.
+> 1. As noted in Huber and Jones, if the stream of random variates takes on values in the interval [0, _m_], where _m_ is a known number, we can divide the stream's numbers by _m_ before using them in _Algorithm B_, and the algorithm will still work.
+> 2. While this algorithm is exact in theory (assuming computers can store real numbers of any precision), practical implementations of it can cause numerical errors, such as rounding and cancellations, unless care is taken.

 <a id=An_Absolute_Error_Adaptive_Algorithm></a>
 ## An Absolute-Error Adaptive Algorithm